 Chris, an ICU nurse, gave a patient the strength to fight for her life after she was transported to Lafayette General Medical Center in critical condition.

-Valet parking attendant Dwayne Andrus was driving a vehicle to a lot when he noticed a woman lying on the ground outside the Heymann Center.
+Valet parking attendant Dwayne Andrus was driving a vehicle to a lot when he noticed a woman lying on the ground.
 He knew something wasn’t right.

 Though her compassion, teamwork and humor with her patients, Loretta inspired a patient escort to pursue CNA School with the LGMC School of Health Sciences.